Tell me about a time when you had to make a decision without all the information you needed.

 This question has been answered 7 times by professional recruiters and hiring managers.
 View their answers below.

-Keeping your answer career based, discuss a decision you made where you may not have had all of the pertinent information.
+The interviewer wants to hear more about your decision making and critical thinking skills.
+Keeping your answer career based and discuss a decision you made where you may not have had all of the pertinent information.
 The interviewer would like to see that you are able to use logic to make a sound decision.
 Show the interviewer that you are capable and confident when it comes independent thinking and decision making.
-Be sure to include the success you saw from your sound decision making.
+Be sure to include the success you saw in your sound decision making.

 Sales answer example

 "Once, I had a customer looking for a particular piece of inventory, and it was hard to source.
 Nationwide, there were only two products that met the criteria and both were seemingly identical, but I had to choose which was better to purchase on his behalf.
 With a price tag of $50k+, it was a hefty decision to make, since we would have to absorb the difference if there were damages or issues with the unit.
 I was able to use my industry knowledge, and understanding of the different types of sellers, as well as my instinct on how my buyer would have thought through the situation to choose the piece of inventory.
 By using context and prior knowledge, as well as a bit of inference, I was able to make the purchase that resulted in a pleased customer."

 "For years the department didn't have any way to quantify if our teaching methods were effective.
 Two years ago, I proposed that we set up four tests throughout the year to test cumulative knowledge.
 That summer, we sat down and wrote those tests and have been using them since.
 Now we shape all of our curriculum decisions off of actual data instead of having to disagree or simply follow a gut feeling."